 One small change ruins sunlight.
-It instantly turns into junk light.
+It instantly turns quality light into junk light.

 The one ruiner?

-That’s why truck drivers faces age faster on one side.Sun rays coming through windows might feel good.
+That’s why truck drivers’ faces age faster on one side than the other.Sun rays coming through windows might feel good.
 They turn an otherwise beneficial healer into another junk toxin.
 Click To Tweet

 Recall from earlier that infrared light provides signals and healing information to the body in response to light exposure.
 Infrared makes up 40 percent of sunlight.
 Glass filters out all healing infrared light.

 Ultraviolet light comes in three forms: UVA, UVB, and UVC.
 We’ll focus on the more researched first two:

 - Too much UVA penetrates deep and ages your cells.
 It isn’t all bad though.